1. Provide home health services to priority patients only.

 Field clinicians know that COVID-19 is spread through respiratory droplets that are coughed or exhaled out by someone who has the virus.
 People catch the virus if they breathe in droplets from an infected person who coughs or exhales droplets.

 The virus can also be transmitted by touching objects or surfaces that have been exposed to the virus, then touching the eyes, nose or mouth.
-The virus can live on surfaces for 1-2 hours.
+The virus can live on surfaces for an indeterminate amount of time.

 4. Home health workers who make visits have personal protective equipment (PPE).